6 August 2020

 Les Binet talks to Contagious about his research into share of search as a potential predictor of share of market.

-The internet has made it almost impossible to accurately measure brands’ share of voice and the world seems perfectly content with that trade-off, so marketers have been forced to look for a replacement metric fit for the digital age.
-Share of search, it seems, might just fill the void.
+The internet has made it almost impossible to accurately measure brands’ share of voice, and the world seems perfectly content with that trade-off, so marketers have been forced to look for a replacement metric fit for the digital age.
+Share of search, it seems, might do the job.

 Share of voice tells advertisers what percentage of all advertising within a particular category is theirs.
 It’s useful because brands that set their share of voice above their share of market tend to grow (and those that set it below tend to shrink), and marketers have used that knowledge for decades to determine their budgets.